75jeff/Project-1/README.md

 - metricbeat-7.6.1-amd64.deb

 These Beats allow us to collect the following information from each machine:
-(- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._)
-Filebeat collecting Log files (also known as machine data) are important data points for security and surveillance, providing a full history of events over time.
+Filebeat is collecting Log files/machine data, that we use for security and surveillance, tracking a full history of events over time.

-Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.
-Metricbeat helps you monitor your servers by collecting metrics from the system and services running on the server, such as: Apache.
-HAProxy. ou get system-level CPU usage, memory, file system, disk IO, and network IO statistics, as well as top-like statistics for every process running on your systems
+Metricbeat takes the metrics and statistics, which we use to monitor the web servers' health (CPU usage, memory, file system, disk, and network).

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:
 SSH into the control node and follow the steps below:
 - Copy the YAML playbook file to /etc/ansible directory.
-- Update the ansible host file to include the private IP address of the VMs where the docker be installed.
+- Update the ansible host file to include private IP address with ansible python interpreter next to it (webserver group and elk group).
+- Edit the ansible configuration's remote_user with admin username for ssh connections.
-- Run the playbook, and navigate to docker web machines to check that the installation worked as expected.
+- Run the playbook, and navigate to docker web machines to check that the installation worked by ssh or curl command.
-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?
-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+- To verify the elk installation open the web page and navigate to http://<ELK_VM_EXTERNAL_IP>:5601/app/kibana